Sanidhyaekhar/Ethos-Ltd-FMVA/README.md

   Insurance for wayches
 4. Limited listed players in the luxury retail theme

-Anti-Thesis-
+Anti-Thesis:
 1. Current stock price may already factor in future growth
 2. Exposure to global trade and geopolitical risks
 3. Forex volatility impacting margins
 4. Regulatory risks (e.g., taxes on luxury goods)

-Tools Used-
+Tools Used:
 Microsoft Excel
 Financial Modeling & Valuation techniques

-File Information
+File Information:
 File: Ethos Ltd. FMVA.xlsx
 Type: Financial Model

-About This Project
+About This Project:
 This project was developed as part of my practice in financial modeling and valuation.
 It reflects my ability to build structured, dynamic, and insight-driven.financial models.